Strong Sure Screening of Ultra-high Dimensional Data with Interaction Effects: Simulations and Empirical Data Analysis

 \subsection{Simulation 4}

 In this simulation we will test the ability of JCIS versus iFORM in successfully screening two interactive features in the presence of individual main effects among those covariates forming the interactive effects.
 This is done in order to show that even when strong marginal effects are present, JCIS can outperform iFORM in determining the true interactions.
 We examine 100 observations ($n = 100$) of 500 covariates ($p = 500$) over 100 replications.
 Let $X$ follow the multivariate normal distribution with mean vector \textbf{0} and $\text{cov}(X_{j_1}, X_{j_2}) = 0.1^{|j_1 - j_2|}$ for $1 \leq j_1, j_2 \leq p$.
 Now define We will apply JCIS and iFORM to screen for the true interactions $(X_1, X_3)$ and $(X_6, X_{10})$.
+The results of Simulation 4 are given in Table \ref{table:Sim4}.